dfinity/ic-gamekit/godot/README.md

 ### Enable IC Connector

-You can turn on/off the post-build callback.
+You can turn on/off the IC Connector.
 With this checked, a folder named `ic-project` will be generated under the Godot HTML5 export path.
 Now only `Export Project` is supported, `Export PCK/Zip` will be supported in the future.

 ### Deployment